Active Animal Services

 Dog Walks typically last for 30 to 45 minutes from the time we leave your front door with your dog to the time we bring your dog home.
 The rate is $20 per visit for randomly scheduled walks and generally lower, $17 per visit, for routine walks scheduled weekly after the first week of service.

-A note about dog walks and hikes: Water is very important and we carry tap water with us on walks along with a bowl cleaned after each visit with soap and hot water.
+A note about dog walks: Water is very important and we carry tap water with us on walks along with a bowl, cleaned after each visit with soap and hot water.
 If the temperature is above 85 degrees and you still want your dog walked you will have to sign a liability waiver.
 Otherwise, a dog walk visit is changed to a short outing in the beginning of the visit, then play indoors or in the shade; followed by, a short outing at the end of the visit.

 We are now offering horse boarding for retired horses or horses needing some lay-up time in a large pasture.
 All horses must be vaccinated.
 This type of boarding is for those of us horse owners with older or injured horses, or if you just need to put your horse some where for at least a month.
 The rate is $220 per month per horse in the pasture or you may rent the paddock for $300 per month for one horse or $500 per month for two horses.